-of the Lord - John's baptism turns the people to the Lord and sets them in motion on the way of the Lord, a journey by grace, a way of new life.
+FOR THE LORD - John's baptism turns the people to the Lord and sets them in motion on the way of the Lord, a journey by grace, a way of new life.
 This bath of repentance cleansed those baptized so that when holiness would arrive in the person of Jesus, they would be prepared to meet Him.
 The way of the Lord is a catechetical road, the way of life in the person and works of the Messiah, Jesus.
 (CC p.
 150)

-make his paths straight - The vivid language of Is.
+MAKE PATHS STRAIGHT FOR HIM - The vivid language of Is.
 40 proclaims that the preparation for this road means dramatic changes in the topography of Israel.
 (3-6).
 Luke 3:5 is dependent on 3:4b.
 Only Luke among the synoptics adds the four images from Is.
 40:4 and 40:5b.
 The Messiah must enter his holy city unimpeded and accomplish his destiny.
 The road made crooked by brokenness must be made straight through the preaching that calls for repentance, turning from sin to God.
 (CC pp. 150-51)

-3:5 every valley shall be filled - God clears it out of the way.
-Through repentance - contrition and faith - we are made ready.
+- 3:5 EVERY VALLEY ...
+BE FILLED God clears it out of the way.
+Through repentance contrition and faith we are made ready.
 Only after God has finished His preparatory work will all flesh see the salvation of God.
-(Concordia Pulpit Resources - Volume 5, Part 1)
+(Concordia Pulpit Resources Volume 5, Part 1) - 3:6 all mankind.

-3:6 all flesh.
 God's salvation was to be made known to both Jews and Gentiles-a major theme of Luke's Gospel (see note on 2:31).
 (CSB)